Targma/adventure-web/wiki/alpha-build/download.md

 - All visual assets are AI-generated placeholders due to current budget constraints
 - Professional artwork will replace these assets in the final release following our Kickstarter campaign

-**🔇 Audio**
-- No background music or sound effects are currently implemented
-- Audio will be added in future development phases

 **⚙️ Technical Considerations**
-- **Multithreading**: The game is heavily multithreaded for performance optimization
-- **Potential Deadlocks**: Rare possibility of permanent game freezing due to threading issues
+- **Potential Deadlocks**: The game is heavily multithreaded for performance optimization.
+Rare possibility of permanent game freezing due to threading issues
 - **Vulkan Renderer**: Built with Godot 4.4.1 using Vulkan renderer - requires modern GPU hardware

 ## System Requirements